tonypottera24/zkAuction/README.md

 > Po-Chu Hsu and Atsuko Miyaji. ``Publicly Verifiable M+1st-Price Auction Fit for IoT with Minimum Storage''.
 In Security and Communication Networks, pages 1–10, 2021

-The conference version of this protocol is the same as the `DSC2021` branch.
+The conference version is the same as the `DSC2021` branch.
 Please read the following [conference paper](https://ieeexplore.ieee.org/abstract/document/9346242) for more details.

 > Po-Chu Hsu and Atsuko Miyaji. ``Verifiable M+1st-Price Auction without Manager''.
 In Conference on Dependable and Secure Computing (DSC’21), IEEE, pages 1–8, 2021